adamspd/django-appointment/docs/utils/db_helpers.md

 - **calculate_slots**: Calculate the available slots between given start and end times using buffer time and slot duration.
 - **calculate_staff_slots**: Calculate the available slots for a given staff member on a specified date.
-- **exclude_booked_slots**: Exclude booked slots from a list of available slots.
+- **exclude_unavailable_slots**: Remove from a list of slots everything the staff member cannot take: the `appointments` already booked, and the `unavailabilities` blocking part of the day.
 Takes an optional `service_duration` so services longer than the slot step don't overlap, and an optional `gap_time` applied on both sides of each appointment.
+A slot is dropped as soon as it overlaps either kind of entry, even partly.
 - **exclude_pending_reschedules**: Exclude the slots that have a pending reschedule request for the given staff member and date.